kmonkeyjam/docs-1/docs/building/js-sdk.md

 title: JavaScript SDK
 ---

-Use the Transposit JavaScript SDK to call operations from a web app.
+Use the [Transposit JavaScript SDK](https://github.com/transposit/transposit-js-sdk) to call operations from a web app.

 ## Configure user sign-in

-Your web app can be available to the public or protected by Google sign-in.
-Web apps protected by sign-in can allow access only to certain email addresses or email domains.
+Your web app can be shared publicly or protected by sign-in.
+Web apps protected by sign-in can whitelist specific Google GSuite domains or specific users.

 ### Enable user sign-in

-1. Navigate to **Authentication** > **User Sign-in**
+1. Navigate to **Authentication &gt; User Sign-in**.
 2. Check **Require users to register and sign in with Google**
 3. Specify **Successful sign-in URIs**.
 Transposit only allows redirection to these URIs during sign-in.
 This list should be empty if you are only using [hosted apps](/building/hosted-apps).